mark-cooper/oai-pmh/README.md

 Rust library for the [Open Archives Initiative Protocol for Metadata Harvesting](https://www.openarchives.org/OAI/openarchivesprotocol.html).

 *The immediate need and focus is for a client only.
-Repository may come later.*
+A repository may come later.*

 ## Usage